bocchilorenzo/ntscraper/README.md

 ## Note

-Some Nitter instances may not work properly due to recent changes on Twitter's side.
+Due to recent changes on Twitter's side, some Nitter instances may not work properly even if they are marked as "working" on Nitter's wiki.
 If you have trouble scraping with a certain instance, try changing it and check if the problem persists.

 ## To do list